krep2/krep/README.md

 As all commands are dynamically loaded, the framework can be easily implemented with different purpose.

 # Development

 With the framework, it's quite easy to implement the owned toolkit.

-The basic sense is to implement the common API classes as `topic`s and write the singleton sub-commands using the `topic`s.

-The framework provides to load the `topics` and subcommands with specified environment variables, which works like the environment variable `PATH`:
+Following defined environment variables will impact the program with the framework.

 | Variable | Description |
 |----------------|-----------------------------------------------------------------|